lu-sd/personal_blog/src/content/posts/55-clientIntro.md

 - Prisma is an open-source ORM (Object-Relational Mapping) tool for Node.js and TypeScript applications.
 It helps developers interact with databases in a more intuitive and type-safe way.

-- Prisma Client is the auto-generated, type-safe query builder that Prisma provides.
-It allows developers to easily perform database operations like creating, reading, updating, and deleting (CRUD) records in a database.
+- Prisma Client allows developers to easily perform database operations like creating, reading, updating, and deleting (CRUD) records in a database.
+Run npx prisma generate after schema changes or fresh installs, which Generates TypeScript client (@prisma/client) for querying the database.

       - It is generated based on your database schema.
 It provides methods that allow your application to interact with the database without writing raw SQL queries.
       - This client operates within the server-side part of your application.
 When your server receives a request from a user (via the web client), it might use the Prisma Client to query or update the database as part of processing that request.

+What Happens When You Run prisma generate?
+✅ It creates TypeScript types and query methods for your database models inside @prisma/client.
+✅ It ensures that PrismaClient knows about the latest schema changes (schema.prisma).
+✅ It regenerates database query functions for TypeScript auto-completion and type safety.

+What Happens When You Run npx prisma migrate dev --name init?
+--Applies schema changes to the database and creates a migration file.

 ### Fetch